wigging/pythonic/_posts/python/sorted-list.md

 ---
-title: Sorted list of items with Python
+title: Sorted List of Items with Python
 date: February 4, 2023
 ---